GabrielAlmeidaFlores/AWS-Certified-Associate/Global Services Discovery and Content Delivery/README.md

 This image illustrates Amazon CloudFront's Content Delivery Network (CDN) and how it distributes content from origin services to end users:

 <img src="https://docs.aws.amazon.com/images/whitepapers/latest/amazon-cloudfront-media/images/media-delivery-reference-architecture.png" alt="CloudFront Architecture">

+### How CloudFront Caching Works

+CloudFront employs a multi-tier caching system to efficiently serve content while reducing the load on the origin.
+When a user requests content, CloudFront first checks whether the requested object is available in the nearest edge location.
+If the object is cached, CloudFront immediately delivers it, ensuring low latency.

+If the object is not found at the edge location, CloudFront queries a regional edge cache, which is a larger cache tier that holds recently accessed objects from multiple edge locations.
+If the object is found there, it is served to the user and copied to the edge location for future requests.
+If neither the edge location nor the regional cache has the object, CloudFront fetches it from the origin, stores it in the caches, and then delivers it to the user.

+Caching behavior in CloudFront is determined by cache-control headers set by the origin.
+These headers dictate how long an object should be stored at edge locations before being refreshed.
+Additionally, CloudFront allows cache invalidation, which enables administrators to remove outdated content from the cache without waiting for the expiration time to lapse.
+This is particularly useful for time-sensitive content updates.